 Main Gas: The gas fed to the Main Gas connection operates the dispenser's pneumatic components (the water pump, active charge, and any pneumatic faceplates).
-Compressed air, CO_2 , or N_2 can be used as the dispenser's Main Gas.
+Compressed air, CO2, or N2 can be used as the dispenser's Main Gas.

-Gas 1 (all dispensers) and Gas 2 (772 MFLV): The gas (CO_2 , or N_2) fed to the Gas 1 and Gas 2 connection is injected into the drink.
-Any barrel on a 772 MFLV dispenser can be set up to inject either CO_2 , or N_2 into that barrel's product.
+Gas 1 (372 and 372 MFLV) and Gas 2 (372 MFLV only): The gas $(CO_2, \text{ or } N_2)$ fed to the Gas 1 and Gas 2 connection is injected into the drink in the respective barrel.

 The Universal Gas setup allows the operator to adjust the levels of Gas 1 and 2 injected into the drink (a drink's expansion refers to the amount of gas injected).
 The table below lists the available drink types depending on which gas is selected for Gas 1 or Gas 2 (where applicable).
+Please refer to Section 4.6 for additional information related to gas connections for the dispenser and Section 7.10 for instructions on configuring drink types.

-Universal Configuration Drink Types Dispenser Main Gas Gas 1 Gas 2 Available Drink Types 771 Multi-Flavor CO2, N2, or Air CO2 or N2 N/A CO2: Medium Expansion and High Expansion N2: Medium Expansion 772 Multi-Flavor CO2, N2 or Air CO2 or N2 CO2 or N2 CO2: Medium Expansion and High Expansion N2: Medium Expansion
+Universal and Multi-Gas Configuration Drink Types Dispenser Main Gas Gas 1 Gas 2 Available Drink Types 372 Standard Multi-Gas CO2, N2, or Air CO2 or N2 N/A CO2: High Expansion N2: Medium Expansion 372 Multi-Flavor Universal Gas CO2, N2 or Air CO2 or N2 CO2 or N2 CO2: Medium Expansion and High Expansion N2: Medium Expansion

-4.8 Prepare Electrical Power Connection
+4.5 Prepare Electrical Power Connection

-The mating wall receptacle must match the amperage rating of the dispenser.
+The mating wall receptacle must be a NEMA L6-20R to match the amperage rating of the dispenser.
 If the plug on the dispenser is replaced with an alternate, it must have the same amperage rating and provide a grounding prong.
 The dispenser must be connected to a dedicated circuit with the proper amperage fuse rating; however, do not connect the dispenser to power at this time.
 This will be done when going through the dispenser's initial power up (Section 5.2).